 The grounds are much larger than we expected.
 There are many traditional homes of all status scattered throughout the property as well as old school houses, museums, traditional bridges, food, drinks, arts/crafts, and even a microscopic version of Lotte World tucked all into one park!

 First stop was the amusement area.
-We were confused to why there was a carnival/amusement area in the Korean Folk Village.
+We were confused about why there was a carnival/amusement area in the Korean Folk Village.
 We thought the park was supposed to have more of an “authentic” appeal.
 But what do we know?
-The rides cost more money, and didn’t look great so we passed.
+The rides cost more money and didn’t look great so we passed.
 But if you have kids they may be more easily impressed.

 After being disappointed we ended up getting to the more traditional parts of the village and a few surprises.
 We stumbled upon the tail end of a real traditional Korean wedding!
 People really get married here and let the visitors be a part of their nuptials.
 We arrived just in time for the throwing of the chickens.
 At the end of the ceremony two chickens attached by a string are thrown to end the traditional wedding.

 We thought these were just actors until we saw the cute newly married couple with a professional photographer snapping some photos of them throughout the village.
 We liked the area they were shooting in so we decided to strike a few poses.

 Another highlight of our day was when we came across a friendly woman wearing her hanbok (traditional clothing) painting cartoon versions of children for free!
 We had to do it!

 We also went to the main stage to watch a Korean acrobatic rope walker show.
 The performer impressed us with his balance and poise.
 He was jumping up and down on one leg while bouncing back and forth on the rope.

 While checking out all the different activities they have to offer make sure you wander through the traditional homes and buildings.
 There are 168 traditional homes in the village and some of which were relocated to this Korean folk village from their original location.